FlinsLuvr/LaLaLe/README.md

 Please from the bottom of your heart don't snap at me if I do something against your own set rules or boundaries and I don't realize.
 I have a tender heart and would never let myself live it down let alone you because I would want to make things right.
 If you don't like to be touched or talked to please let it be visible in your bio since I do not always check carrd's/strawpwages/ect. unless someone states so in their description.
 (Meaning if your PT boundaries are on another site, I might not see it)

+With that said, I am C+H friendly even with friends!
+DNC please I struggle to find my own style and do not want what I have copied/stolen.
+I ONLY speak out of whisper if I am with a group of friends; otherwise, please W2I.

 ...
 Now that that's over, I hope we can enjoy each others company!